Getting Credit Methodology

 The depth of credit information index measures rules and practices affecting the coverage, scope and accessibility of credit information available through either a credit bureau or a credit registry.
 A score of 1 is assigned for each of the following 8 features of the credit bureau or credit registry (or both):

 - Data on both firms and individuals are distributed.

 - Data on loan amounts below 1% of income per capita are distributed.
-Note that a credit registry or bureau must have a minimum coverage of 1% of the adult population to score a 1 on this indicator.

-Private credit bureau coverage
+Credit bureau coverage

 Credit bureau coverage reports the number of individuals and firms listed in a credit bureau’s database as of January 1, 2014, with information on their borrowing history from the past 5 years.
 The number is expressed as a percentage of the adult population (the population age 15 and above in 2013 according to the World Bank’s World Development Indicators).
 A credit bureau is defined as a private firm or nonprofit organization that maintains a database on the creditworthiness of borrowers (individuals or firms) in the financial system and facilitates the exchange of credit information among creditors.
 (Many credit bureaus support banking and overall financial supervision activities in practice, though this is not their primary objective.)
 Credit investigative bureaus and credit reporting firms that do not directly facilitate information exchange among banks and other financial institutions are not considered.
 If no credit bureau operates, the coverage value is 0.0%.

 Credit registry coverage